k2052/stripe.padrino/README.md

 # Stripe + Padrino

-A very basic example for using stripe together with Padrino.
+A very basic example for using Stripe together with Padrino.
 Nothing fancy at all -- the absolute minimal code.

 ![Screenshot](https://raw.github.com/k2052/middleman-ebook/master/screenshot.png)